Home Compare DTE.DE vs TIGO

 Growth

-Millicom International Cellular S.A. ranks near the top of the group on growth; Deutsche Telekom AG sits in the weaker half.
+Millicom International Cellular S.A. sits in the stronger part of the group on growth, while Deutsche Telekom AG is closer to mid-pack.

 DTE.DE